Welcome to the Hiesinger Lab

-The Hiesinger Lab, is home to a collaborative research environment comprised of teams of clinicians, engineers, and scientists that work to create translatable solutions to clinically relevant cardiovascular problems.
-Led by Dr. William Hiesinger the lab uses protein therapeutics, heart computer modeling and simulations, molecular biology, 3-D printed blood vessels, and cardiovascular biodevices to tackle a variety of challenges including examining the cellular and molecular mechanisms that transform stable coronary-artery disease to unstable coronary syndromes and clinical inventions to aid or cure patients.
-Currently, the laboratory is working towards FDA approved patents and clinical trials for protein therapeutic drugs and cardiovascular biodevices.
+The Hiesinger Lab is home to a collaborative research environment comprised of teams of clinicians, engineers, and scientists that work to create translatable solutions to clinically relevant cardiovascular problems.
+Led by Dr. William Hiesinger, the lab uses computational protein design, computational fluid dynamics, molecular biology, bio-medical devices, and machine learning methods to tackle key challenges in treating heart failure.

 Protein Engineering for Heart Failure